 FERPA allows the release of any information from a student’s educational record without the written consent of the student to the parent(s) of a student who have established the student’s status as a dependent according to federal tax laws.
 Information concerning a student who is a dependent, within the meaning of Section 152 of the Internal Revenue Code of 1954, may be released to that student’s parent(s).
-The Internal Revenue Code defines a dependent student as one who has attended an educational institution full time for any five calendar months of a tax year and who was provided more than one-half of his/her support as claimed by the parent(s) on their income tax statement.
-A student may change his/her status regarding dependency by submitting the proper form and necessary supporting documents to the Student Accounts Office.
+The Internal Revenue Code defines a dependent student as one who has attended an educational institution full time for any five calendar months of a tax year and who was provided more than one-half of their support as claimed by the parent(s) on their income tax statement.
+A student may change their status regarding dependency by submitting the proper form and necessary supporting documents to the Financial Services Office.
 For purposes of this policy, the assumption will be that a student is not a dependent within the meaning of the Internal Revenue Code, unless individually certified to the contrary under the criteria above.
-Regardless of dependency, a student may submit a release form authorizing the College to share information with his/her parent(s).
-The submission of such a release is encouraged and can be done by contacting the Dean of Students Office.
+Regardless of dependency, a student may submit a release form authorizing the College to share information with their parent(s).
+The submission of such a release is encouraged and can be done by contacting the Office of the Registrar.

 (back to top)

-A. At its discretion, the College may provide directory information to the public, without prior approval, to include: student name, local and permanent address, photographs, telephone number, email address, date and place of birth, enrollment status, major field of study, date of attendance (including graduation date), degrees and awards received, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
+A. At its discretion, the College may provide directory information to the public, without prior approval, to include: student name, local and permanent address, photographs, telephone number, email address, date of birth, enrollment status, major field of study, date of attendance (including graduation date), degrees and awards received, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
 Directory information includes a student ID number, user ID, or other unique personal identifier used by the student but only if that information cannot be used directly to gain access to educational records.
-(ID numbers at Allegheny College are used primarily for internal practices and are NOT included in any documents such as The Compass (Allegheny student handbook) or student directory).
+(ID numbers are NOT included in any documents such as The Compass (Allegheny Student Handbook) or student directory.)

 (back to top)

-A. A student has the right to inspect and review (within forty-five days of request) information contained in his/her educational records (as defined above); to challenge the contents of his/her educational records and to have a hearing, if the outcome of the challenge is unsatisfactory; and to submit explanatory statements for inclusion in his/her records if they feel the outcome of the hearing is unacceptable.
+A. A student has the right to inspect and review (within forty-five days of request) information contained in their educational records (as defined above); to challenge the contents of their educational records and to have a hearing, if the outcome of the challenge is unsatisfactory; and to submit explanatory statements for inclusion in their records if they feel the outcome of the hearing is unacceptable.

-B. The Dean of Students or designee coordinates the inspection and review procedures for student educational records.
+B. The Registrar or designee coordinates the inspection and review procedures for student educational records.
 Such records are maintained at several locations on the campus; these locations are listed at the end of this policy.
-A student who wishes to review his/her educational records must make written requests to the offices maintaining the records.
-If a student is uncertain as to the location of a particular record, the written request should be addressed to the Dean of Students listing the item(s) of interest.
+A student who wishes to review their educational records must make written requests to the offices maintaining the records.
+If a student is uncertain as to the location of a particular record, the written request should be addressed to the Registrar listing the item(s) of interest.

 (back to top)

-A. If a student believes that the information contained in his/her educational records is inaccurate or misleading, or that it violates privacy or other rights, the student may request that the College amend the record.
-Such request shall be in writing addressed to the Dean of Students, and shall specify the amendment sought.
+A. If a student believes that the information contained in their educational records is inaccurate or misleading, or that it violates privacy or other rights, the student may request that the College amend the record.
+Such request shall be in writing addressed to the Registrar, and shall specify the amendment sought.

-B. The Dean of Students or designee shall, within 30 days after receiving the student’s request, and after consulting with appropriate College officials, decide whether the record will be amended in accordance with the request and inform the student in writing.
-If the decision is to amend the record in accordance with the request, the Dean of Students or designee shall correct the records within ten days.
-If the decision is to refuse to amend the record in accordance with the request, the Dean of Students or designee shall simultaneously advise the student that he/she may request a hearing to challenge the content of the educational records by contacting the Dean of Students in writing.
+B. The Registrar or designee shall, within 30 days after receiving the student’s request, and after consulting with appropriate College officials, decide whether the record will be amended in accordance with the request and inform the student in writing.
+If the decision is to amend the record in accordance with the request, the Registrar or designee shall correct the records within ten days.
+If the decision is to refuse to amend the record in accordance with the request, the Registrar or designee shall simultaneously advise the student that they may request a hearing to challenge the content of the educational records by contacting the Registrar in writing.

-D. The chairperson of the hearing panel shall notify the student and the Dean of Students or designee of the date, time and place of the hearing at least five days before the hearing.
+D. The chairperson of the hearing panel shall notify the student and the Registrar or designee of the date, time and place of the hearing at least five days before the hearing.

-H. If the student believes that their challenge and/or hearing was handled incorrectly or was not in keeping with the requirements of the Act, he/she may direct a written appeal to the President.
-Furthermore, students who believe that their rights have been abridged, may file complaints with the Family Policy Compliance Office, U.S. Department of Education, 600 Independence Avenue, SE, Washington, DC 20202-4605.
+H. If the student believes that their challenge and/or hearing was handled incorrectly or was not in keeping with the requirements of the Act, they may direct a written appeal to the President.
+Furthermore, students who believe that their rights have been abridged may file complaints with the Family Policy Compliance Office, U.S. Department of Education, 600 Independence Avenue, SE, Washington, DC 20202-4605.

 (back to top)

-- Financial Aid Records: Financial Aid Office, Schultz Hall
+- Financial Aid Records – Financial Aid Office, 454 House

-- Learning Common Records: Learning Commons, Pelletier Library
+- Learning Common Records – Academic Learning Commons, Pelletier Library

-- Student Accounts Records: Student Accounts Office, Schultz Hall
+- Student Accounts Billing Records – Student Accounts Office, Schultz Hall

 (back to top)